 |---|---|---|

 Specificity | Lists multiple specific concrete actions and capabilities: 'querying multiple databases', 'cross-database analysis', 'ID mapping across services', and names specific databases (UniProt, KEGG, ChEMBL, Reactome).
-Also differentiates from related tools with specific use cases. | 3 / 3 |
+Also distinguishes from related tools with specific use cases. | 3 / 3 |

 Completeness | Clearly answers both 'what' (unified Python interface to 40+ bioinformatics services, cross-database analysis, ID mapping) and 'when' (explicit 'Use when querying multiple databases in a single workflow').
-Also includes negative triggers distinguishing from gget and biopython. | 3 / 3 |
+Also includes negative guidance on when NOT to use it (use gget or biopython instead). | 3 / 3 |

 Trigger Term Quality | Excellent coverage of natural terms a bioinformatics user would say: 'UniProt', 'KEGG', 'ChEMBL', 'Reactome', 'bioinformatics', 'ID mapping', 'cross-database analysis', 'databases'.
 These are terms users in this domain would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with a clear niche (multi-database bioinformatics queries via unified API).
-Explicitly differentiates itself from related skills (gget for single-database lookups, biopython for sequence/file manipulation), which greatly reduces conflict risk. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with clear niche (multi-database bioinformatics queries) and explicitly differentiates itself from related skills (gget for single-database lookups, biopython for sequence/file manipulation), minimizing conflict risk. | 3 / 3 |

 Total | 12 / 12 Passed |